CHOPPED VEGETABLE SALAD + GARLIC DRESSING

 - 1 medium orange bell pepper, chopped

 - handful grape tomatoes, halved or quartered

 - 1/4 red onion, diced (or 2 – 3 scallions, sliced)

 - 1 heaping tablespoon Dijon or stoneground mustard

 - 1 – 2 tablespoons water

-Combine salad ingredients in a large bowl.
+Assemble salad: In a large bowl, add the cucumber, bell peppers, tomatoes and onion.
 Pour dressing over vegetables and toss gently to coat.

 To make this a 100% alkalizing salad, squeeze lemon and add a sprinkle of cumin….or combine grated ginger and the juice of one orange…so fresh and good!